mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/ci-for-k8s.md

 ---
-title: advanced continuous integration for containers
+title: advanced continuous integration pipeline for containers
 date: 2020-12-30
 tags: [gcp, containers, security, kubernetes, dotnet]
 description: let's setup an advanced continuous integration pipeline for containers
 aliases:
     - /ci-for-k8s/
 ---
-Today, I will document how to setup an advanced continuous integration (CI) for containers.
-All the concepts and tools mentioned in this blog article could be easily leveraged from within any CI tool like GitHub Actions, Jenkins, Azure DevOps, [Google Cloud Build]({{< ref "/posts/2020/08/cloud-build-with-gke.md" >}}), etc.
+Today, I will document how to setup an advanced continuous integration (CI) pipeline for containers.
+Even if I will leverage GitHub Actions in this blog article, all the concepts and tools mentioned in this blog article could be easily leveraged from within any other CI tool like Jenkins, Azure DevOps, [Google Cloud Build]({{< ref "/posts/2020/08/cloud-build-with-gke.md" >}}), etc.

 First, let's write a simple GitHub Actions definition to build and push a container into GitHub container registry:
 ```